hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 benevolent ruler position held by the bakufu authorities, which the daimyo largely followed (REF).

-%%In order to understand these economic effects, To answer the question of why there was such laxity towards peasant pilgrimage, it is necessary to look at both its positive and negative effects and who stands to gain from its proliferation.%%
 ## Tokugawa's governance
 The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective.